Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 The thickness of a line indicates how many [visits](#visits) (traffic) went from [node](#node) A to [node](#node) B compared to the siblings of [node](#node) B, which allows for easy identification of high traffic paths.

-Partial shading of a [path](#path) line is complementary to path thickness and is used to represent path visits at deeper levels, where it is more difficult to see differences in line thickness.
+A partial shading of a line is complementary to line thickness and is used to represent path visits at deeper levels, where it is more difficult to see differences in line thickness.

 As a general guideline, look for thick lines with either small or red